Safeguarding Policy

 Staff are regularly supplied with a personal copy of safeguarding documentation such as KCSIE and must sign to say they have read and understood.
 The school maintains a record of all safeguarding training.
 Those who miss training are rapidly followed up to complete their outstanding training.

-The school follows the Pan Dorset Safeguarding Children Partnership guidance in relation to safeguarding training.
+The school follows the BCP Safeguarding Children Partnership guidance in relation to safeguarding training.

-Staff will receive regular supervision and support if they are working directly and regularly with children.
-Supervision will enable the supervisee to consider the best way to support the child’s current needs, reflecting on and adapting responses to achieve the best outcome for the child.
+Staff are provided opportunities for supervision and support if they are working directly and regularly with pupils.
+Supervision will enable the supervisee to consider the best way to support the pupil’s current needs, reflecting on and adapting responses to achieve the best outcome for the pupil.

 Safer Working Practice